himanshumukat91/would-you-rather/README.md

 ## Things to do
 - Include SASS and convert all component level css files to scss
-- Collate all interfaces to one file and expose
 - Test for different display dimensions